paulaked/Data25-starwars/README.md

 # Data 25 Star Wars Project

-## Instructions
+## Project Steps:

 The character data in your MongoDB database has been pulled from https://swapi.tech/.
 As well as 'people', the API has data on starships.
-Using Python, write code to pull data on all available starships from the API.
+1. Using Python, write code to pull data on all available starships from the API.
-The "pilots" key contains URLs pointing to the characters who pilot the starship.
+2. The "pilots" key contains URLs pointing to the characters who pilot the starship.
+Use these to replace 'pilots' with a list of ObjectIDs from our characters collection.
-Use these to replace 'pilots' with a list of ObjectIDs from our characters collection, then insert the starships into their own collection in MongoDB.
+3. Insert the starships into their own collection in MongoDB.
 (Make sure you drop any existing starships collections.)

-You have until after Christmas.

 ## Requirements